-In order to effectively develop a webinar focused on improving the lives of their attendees, you need to make sure you understand these people as well as your pain points.
-By asking who will be attending, what challenges/problems you are facing, and trying to understand your goals, you can be successful with your webinar.
+In order to effectively develop a webinar focused on improving the lives of your attendees, you need to make sure you understand these people as well as your pain points.
+By asking who will be attending, what challenges/problems they are facing, and trying to understand their goals, you can be successful with your webinar.

 4) Think About Visual Branding

 To truly connect with a brand, the audience needs to know that the brand is consistent.
 Not just with their content but also with their personality.
 When designing the presentation for the webinar, you need to make sure your brand identity shines through.
 By inserting your logo where it makes sense and using fonts, colors, and other visual elements that match your brand’s overall style, you can make a memorable impression on your audience aside from offering them valuable information.
 While those details may not seem important, they are an essential part of creating a cohesive brand experience for your webinar attendees.
 They can also make your brand more recognizable, especially if you use the same visual style in your other content.

 A successful webinar should be accessible on different platforms and devices.
 This is especially important since not every viewer will watch the webinar on a desktop computer or mobile device.
 Since research shows that only 7% of webinar viewers prefer mobile over desktop, there is a chance that viewers will be watching on their phones or tablets.
 To give them a good experience, you need to optimize your webinar by increasing the size of your text and visuals and choosing a webinar platform that supports mobile viewing.